• Skip to main content

 Today brilliant people are creating technologies to solve the most important problems in society: the climate crisis, healthcare, education for everybody, mobility, etc. But many will fail.
 Not due to wrong or inferior technologies.
 They’re going to fail to spread their ideas and obtain supporters: buyers, partners, investors, governments that partner with them, etc. Presenting technology has to be not only effective but inspiring.

-And this book presents success stories from the technology industry, plus the tactical advice that you and anybody can put in practice.
+And this book presents success stories from the technology industry, plus the tactical advice that you and anybody can put in practice to give tech talks.

 My favorite section or piece of advice from the book